-- Trace describes how you can inspect the program flow up to a specific state using trace data. - Profiling describes how the profiler can help you find the functions in your application source code where the most time is spent during execution. - Code coverage describes how the code coverage functionality can help you verify whether all parts of your code have been executed, thus identifying parts which have not been executed.
+- Trace describes how you can inspect the program flow up to a specific state using trace data. - The application timeline describes the Timeline window, and how to use the information in it to analyze your application's behavior. - Profiling describes how the profiler can help you find the functions in your application source code where the most time is spent during execution.

-- Power debugging describes techniques for power debugging and how you can use C-SPY to find source code constructions that result in unexpected power consumption. - C-RUN runtime error checking describes how to use C-RUN for runtime error checking.
+- Code coverage describes how the code coverage functionality can help you verify whether all parts of your code have been executed, thus identifying parts which have not been executed. - Power debugging describes techniques for power debugging and how you can use C-SPY to find source code constructions that result in unexpected power consumption. - C-RUN runtime error checking describes how to use C-RUN for runtime error checking.